BillHertzing/StronglyTypedPhilote/ReadMe.md

 # `AbstractPhilote<TId, TValue>`

 This repository also defines an abstract generic record `AbstractPhilote<TId, TValue>`.
 The full definition includes constraints on the generic type parameters, `where TId : AbstractStronglyTypedId<TValue>, new() where TValue : notnull`
-The `AbstractPhilote<TId, TValue>` record contains an `ID` auto-implemented of type `StronglyTypedId<TValue>`, an auto-implemented  `AdditionalIDs` of type `ConcurrentDictionary<string,StronglyTypedId<TValue>` for aliases and an auto-implemented `TimeBlocks` of type `IEnumerable<ITimeBlock>` for timestamps.
+The `AbstractPhilote<TId, TValue>` record contains an `ID` auto-implemented property of type `StronglyTypedId<TValue>`, an auto-implemented property `AdditionalIDs` of type `ConcurrentDictionary<string,StronglyTypedId<TValue>` for aliases and an auto-implemented property `TimeBlocks` of type `IEnumerable<ITimeBlock>` for timestamps.
 I'm using the time/date library `TimePeriodLibrary.NET` by Jani Giannoudisr from GitHub for rich timestamp features.

 When a Philote is added to a class as a field or property, it is expected that the first generic type parameter is an implementation of `StronglyTypedID<TValue>`, as indicated by the constraint `where TId : AbstractStronglyTypedId<TValue>,`, and furhtermore it muust have a `new()` constructor as indicated by the `new()` in the constraint. this ensures the Deserializer can create a new instances.
 The second generic type parameter `TValue` is passed along to the implementation of the `TId<TValue>`.

-During runtime, a choice has to be made between int or Guid for the runtime type of TValue.
+During runtime, a choice has to be made between `int` or `Guid` for the runtime type of `TValue`.

 The JSON serializers/deserializers for a Philote, using either `Newtonsoft` or `Systrem.Text.Json` and all related Unit Tests are currently in development.